vre/vikingplop/location-checklist.md

 - [ ] IS the service included or who does cleaning and dishes?
 - [ ] If alcohol is billed through the location, is it possible to have a receipt with single line and separate line by line which academics do not need to share when doing their travel bill
 - [ ] Do we need to bring out own sheets, towels, sleeping bags, ..
+- [ ] There is often need to print, for example, forgotten papers - so either if we can use locations printer or bring our own